Information for History Majors

 Resources for Undergrads

-Visit our Resources for Undergraduate Students page for the information you need to navigate the personal and professional challenges of a university education in history, and also to get support as you bring that education into the job market or go on to graduate-level education.
+Visit the VCU Student Affairs page for the information you need to navigate the personal and professional challenges of a university education, and also to get support as you bring that education into the job market or go on to graduate-level education.
+For history academic specific support, be sure to read the history advising guidebook in Canvas.

 I want to...